Recovery After Gynecomastia

 • Full exercise at SIX weeks.

-• If only liposuction was performed, without excision, the activity can be increased fully by THREE weeks.
+• If only liposuction was performed, without excision, the activity can be increased sooner, at FOUR weeks.

 • Your next visit is at three weeks.
 In-person or online.